 |Memory Size||8GB GDDR5||8GB GDDR5||8GB GDDR5X||8GB GDDR6|

 |Memory Speed||8 Gbps||8 Gbps||10 Gbps||14 Gbps|

 |Bus Interface||PCI Express 3.0||PCI Express 3.0||PCI Express 3.0||PCI Express 3.0|

 - RTX 2070 SUPER vs RX 5700XT vs RTX 2080 vs RTX 2070 Comparison

 - RTX 2060 SUPER vs RX 5700 vs RX 5700 XT vs RTX 2070 vs RTX 2060

 Final Words & Conclusion

 There is no doubt that RTX 2070 is the fastest card among these but it is also the costliest.
-The high price of this card does not justify its performance because at much lower price you can get GTX 1080 that performs similar to this card i.e. RTX 2070.
+The high price of this card does not justify its performance because at a much lower price you can get a GTX 1080 that performs similar to this card i.e. RTX 2070.
 If you are only into 1440p gaming then getting GTX 1070 makes much more sense as it will cost you much less and can run almost all the latest games at ultra settings @1440p and most of the games at high settings at 4K.
 If you want to game at 4K then GTX 1070 Ti and GTX 1080 are preferable over RTX 2070 because of their lower price and availability.
-However, if you want the latest tech and want the cheapest RTX 20 series card that support Ray Tracing and AI / DLSS then RTX 2070 is the only choice and you can buy it.
+However, if you want the latest tech and want the cheapest RTX 20 series card that supports Ray Tracing and AI / DLSS then RTX 2070 is the only choice and you can buy it.
 If you still have any doubts and queries regarding which card to get among these then you can ask me by leaving a comment below.